Daniel Rutherford Haldane1

 Last Edited=28 Sep 2008

-He was educated at Edinburgh Academy, Edinburgh, Midlothian, Scotland.1 He was educated at Wimbledon College, Wimbledon, London, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Waziristan Campaign in 1894.1 He gained the rank of Chitral Campaign in 1895.1 He was Aide-de-Camp to the Commander-in-Chief of India between 1896 and 1899.1 He fought in the Tirah Campaign between 1897 and 1898.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1898.1 He fought in the Boer War between 1899 and 1900, where he was severely wounded, and was mentioned in despatches.1 He gained the rank of Brevet Lieutenant-Colonel in the service of the 2nd Battalion, Gordon Highlanders.1 He fought in the Russo-Japanese War between 1904 and 1905, as a military attaché with the Japanse Army.1 He was decorated with the award of the Order of the Scared Treasure of Japan (3rd Class).1 He fought in the First World War, in France and Belgium, and was mentioned in despatches nine times.1 He was commanding offcier of the 10th Infantry Brigade.1 He was commanding offcier of the 3rd Division.1 He was decorated with the award of the Order of the Crown of Belgium (2nd Class).1 He was commanding offcier of the 5th Corps.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1918.1 He was decorated with the award of the Croix de Guerre (Belgian).1 He was decorated with the award of the Legion of Honour (3rd Class).1 He was decorated with the award of the Croix de Guerre.1 He was General Officer Commander-in-Chief of the Mesopotamia between 1920 and 1922.1 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1922.1 He retired from the military in 1925, with the rank of General, late of the Gordon Highlanders.1 He wrote the book The Haldanes of Gleneagles, published 1929.1 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).1
+He was educated at Edinburgh Academy, Edinburgh, Midlothian, ScotlandG.1 He was educated at Wimbledon College, Wimbledon, London, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the Waziristan Campaign in 1894.1 He gained the rank of Chitral Campaign in 1895.1 He was Aide-de-Camp to the Commander-in-Chief of India between 1896 and 1899.1 He fought in the Tirah Campaign between 1897 and 1898.1 He was awarded the Distinguished Service Order (D.S.O.) in 1898.1 He fought in the Boer War between 1899 and 1900, where he was severely wounded, and was mentioned in despatches.1 He gained the rank of Brevet Lieutenant-Colonel in the 2nd Battalion, Gordon Highlanders.1 He fought in the Russo-Japanese War between 1904 and 1905, as a military attaché with the Japanse Army.1 He was awarded the Order of the Scared Treasure of Japan 3rd Class.1 He fought in the First World War, in France and Belgium, and was mentioned in despatches nine times.1 He was commanding offcier of the 10th Infantry Brigade.1 He was commanding offcier of the 3rd Division.1 He was awarded the Order of the Crown of Belgium 2nd Class.1 He was commanding offcier of the 5th Corps.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1918.1 He was awarded the Croix de Guerre Belgian.1 He was awarded the Legion of Honour 3rd Class.1 He was awarded the Croix de Guerre.1 He was General Officer Commander-in-Chief of the Mesopotamia between 1920 and 1922.1 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1922.1 He retired from the military in 1925, with the rank of General, late of the Gordon Highlanders.1 He wrote the book The Haldanes of Gleneagles, published 1929.1 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)1

 Citations